New Princeton study takes superconductivity to the edge

 A discovery that long eluded physicists has been detected in a laboratory at Princeton.
 A team of physicists detected superconducting currents — the flow of electrons without wasting energy — along the exterior edge of a superconducting material.
 The finding was published May 1 in the journal Science.

 The superconductor that the researchers studied is also a topological semi-metal, a material that comes with its own unusual electronic properties.
-The finding suggests ways to unlock a new era of "topological superconductivity" that could have value for quantum computing.
+The finding suggests ways to unlock a new era of "topological superconductivity" that could have value for quantum computing."To our knowledge, this is the first observation of an edge supercurrent in any superconductor," said Nai Phuan Ong, Princeton's Eugene Higgins Professor of Physics and the senior author on the study.

 "Our motivating question was, What happens when the interior of the material is not an insulator but a superconductor?"
 Ong said.
 "What novel features arise when superconductivity occurs in a topological material?"